How to Watch SUPER BOWL LI Online or Over-the-Air

 NFL Mobile is an awesome streaming service that unfortunately has a limited audience.
 For only $5 a month, Verizon customers can get access to all the in-market games on Monday Night Football, Thursday Night Football, Sunday Night Football, NFL on FOX, and NFL on CBS.

-Most recently, the NFL announced that every post season game would be streamed on NFL mobile; including the Pro Bowl and Super Bowl XLIX.
-If you’re a Verizon customer, it’s not too late to chip in an extra $5 to catch Super Bowl XLIX on February 1st.
+Most recently, the NFL announced that every post season game would be streamed on NFL mobile; including the Pro Bowl and Super Bowl LI.
+If you’re a Verizon customer, it’s not too late to chip in an extra $5 to catch Super Bowl LI on February 5th.
 It’s a small price to pay for the biggest football game of the year, don’t you think?

 NFL Game Pass